2018 Hamilton, Ontario, municipal election

 The 2018 Hamilton municipal election occurred on October 22, 2018, as per the Ontario Municipal Elections Act, 1996.
-Residents of Hamilton selected one mayor, members of the Hamilton City Council, and members of both the English and French Public and Catholic school boards.
+Residents of Hamilton selected one mayor, members of the Hamilton City Council, and members of both the English and French public and Catholic school boards.

 On election day, Hamiltonians re-elected Fred Eisenberger to serve his third term as mayor of the City of Hamilton.
 He is the first mayor since amalgamation to be re-elected for two consecutive terms.

 Issues

 Council ward boundary reform

 In June 2012, councillors committed $260,000 to conduct a study that would examine boundary reform in 2015, with a proposal to come forward regarding changes for the 2018 municipal election.
 This was following the 2006–2010 and 2010–2014 councils opting to push an examination of ward boundaries into the next council term.

 The issue arose during the 2014 municipal election, with Hamilton's three top mayoral contenders supporting ward boundary reform during their campaigns.
 In early 2015, councillors approved city staff's request to put out a call for proposals for the consultants who would examine ward boundaries.
 The successful bidders, Watson and Associates Economists Ltd., then began a process of public consultation and examination.
-Throughout February of 2016, community consolation meetings were held across Hamilton to inform the public and collect feedback from residents.
+Throughout February 2016, community consolation meetings were held across Hamilton to inform the public and collect feedback from residents.

 The final report presented a number of options for changing the city's existing boundaries.
 On February 8, 2017, councillors voted to reject the consultant reports and redraw the city's ward boundaries themselves, opting to avoid any substantial boundary changes, except for a minor ascetic alteration to the boundary between Ward 6 and Ward 7 on the East Mountain.
 The change was controversial, with community tensions flaring at the approval meeting.
 Robert Williams, one of the consultants the city hired to study the boundaries told council Watson and Associates could not support the changes, saying, "I've told you in black and white, we couldn't endorse it."
 Ward 3 Councillor Matthew Green stated that he believed the approved wards were councillors 'gerrymandering' boundaries.

 In response to the controversy, local residents appealed council's decision to the Ontario Municipal Board (OMB).
 After holding a series of hearings in October, the OMB struck down the city's redrawn boundaries and imposed a new electoral map for the 2018 election.
 The new map eliminated a distinct ward for the former municipality of Wentworth, and significantly altered boundaries across the city, most notably providing another ward to the city's West Mountain.